-Unit wide Airborne precautions will require sessional use of FFP3 masks throughout the unit however all other AGP PPE should be removed when no longer within 2 metres of a patient or, if still within 2 metres of the patient, then after the AGP is complete and fallow time has elapsed.
+Unit wide Airborne precautions will require sessional use of FFP3 masks throughout the unit however all other AGP PPE should be removed when no longer within 2 metres of a patient or, when within 2 metres of a patient, after the AGP is complete and fallow time has elapsed.
 It is not necessary to wear sessional gowns moving around a unit or department.
 Gowns protect against excessive splash and spray which is associated with AGPs and other direct patient care procedures.